Kerava railway station

 Kerava railway station (Keravan rautatieasema, Kervo järnvägsstation) is located in the town of Kerava, Finland.
 It is located approximately 29 km from Helsinki Central railway station.
 Six tracks run through the station, three of which have platforms for passenger traffic.
 Kerava is a significant junction station, with connections from the main track from Helsinki to Riihimäki to the tracks to Lahti, Sköldvik, Porvoo, and to the Vuosaari Harbour.

 The station house is uncommonly large and was built in 1876−1878 and extended in 1904.
 When the house was built the station had already been operational for over ten years.

 The Finnish Heritage Agency has classified Kerava railway station as a nationally significant built cultural environment.

 History

 Kerava railway station was opened in 1863 and the first station building was built the same year, but it soon ended up being way too small for the station.
 The current Renaissance Revival style station, designed by architect Knut Nylander, was built in 1876−1878 and expanded in 1904.

 Kerava became a junction station in 1874, as the Kerava−Porvoo line was opened.
 In September 2006, a new railway line to Lahti starting from the Kytömaa station at the northern side of Kerava station was opened.
+The Vuosaari harbour rail line opened in 2009.

 The railyard has been modified several times, last time in 2000−2001.
 Freight traffic at the station ceased in 2002.